How Toxic is the Fort Bragg Mill Site?

 Cleanup vs. restriction

 Aguilar clarified what “cleanup” actually looks like at the site.
-While over 4,000 tons of contaminated soil have been excavated and hauled away, most of the site is managed through Land Use Covenants (LUCs).
+While over 4,000 tons of contaminated soil have been excavated and hauled away, significant portions of the site are managed through Land Use Covenants (LUCs) that govern how areas that cannot be cleaned up to threshold levels can be safely used.
 These legal restrictions stay with the property deed and limit how the land can be used.

 For example, Operational Unit A—where the coastal trail is located—is restricted to recreational use only.
 Aguilar noted that “unrestricted use” (soil clean enough for any purpose, including gardening) is often not feasible for industrial sites of this scale.
 In some areas, groundwater remains contaminated, meaning any future gardening would likely have to be done in containers to prevent roots from reaching toxic plumes.